Shawnequa/Drug200-/README.md

 My code tells the story of building a predictive model to determine which drug might be most appropriate for future patients based on their age, sex, blood pressure, and cholesterol levels.
-Here’s a breakdown of what your code does and the questions it answers:
+Here’s a breakdown of what my code does and the questions it answers:

 ### **1. Data Preparation and Exploration**
 - **Ingestion**: The dataset containing patient data is loaded.
 The features include `Age`, `Sex`, `Blood Pressure (BP)`, and `Cholesterol`, while the target variable is the `Drug` each patient responded to.